scipy-conference/scipy_proceedings/papers/meinke/my_paper.rst

 an hour to start a run on the entire machine.

 I also ran the same test on our second supercomputer, JuRoPA.
 JuRoPA is an Intel Nehalem cluster.
-Each of its 3288 node has two quad-core processors with 24 GB of memory for a total 26304 cores and 79 TB of main memory.
+Each of its 3288 nodes has two quad-core processors with 24 GB of memory for a total of 26304 cores and 79 TB of main memory.
 It has a peak performance of 308 teraflops and is currently number 14 in the Top 500 list with 90% efficiency in the Linpack benchmark [Top500]_.
 It uses Infiniband in a fat tree topology